Sexual Abuse During Medical Care

 When you work with our team, you will also be in contact with our Victim’s Advocates.
 They will be by your side throughout the entire process, ensuring your rights are protected, and you have access to resources that will further your healing.
 No one should have to go through this alone, and we will ensure that you get the justice you deserve.

-What To Do If You Don’t Feel Safe With Your Healthcare Provider
+What To Do if You Don’t Feel Safe With Your Healthcare Provider

 When unusual comments, practices, or instructions make you feel unsafe, you can request that someone accompany the doctor in the examination room.
 You can also switch doctors and ask that your records be transferred to someone else.